healthfinch/policies/ids_policy.md

 * All new firewall rules and configuration changes are tested before being pushed into production.
 All firewall and router rules are reviewed every quarter.
 * healthfinch utilizes redundant firewall on network perimeters.
 * Static IP addresses are used for healthfinch servers.

+### Applicable Standards from the HITRUST Common Security Framework

+*  09.ab - Monitoring System Use
+*  06.e - Prevention of Misuse of Information
+*  10.h - Control of Operational Software

+### Applicable Standards from the HIPAA Security Rule

+* 164.312(b) - Audit Controls

+### Applicable Standards from the SOC2 Trust Services Principles